Time and money and happiness are intrinsically linked.

 What more valuable or meaningful things could you be doing with your time instead?

 Take that TV watching statistic for example.
 Imagine if the average Aussie spent those 18 hours differently.
 Took a few trips to the park with the kids, studied a new language, read a book, learned to cook a new cuisine, invested time in growing a new business or growing your wealth.

 Having more money for the sake of having more money isn’t actually what you want and there’s no guarantee it will lead to happiness.

 It’s what you do with your money to make better use of your time that leads to living a rewarding and contented life.

-It’s these sorts of things, not so much the ‘stuff’ that money buys, that brings us a deeper sense of happiness, contentment and peace of mind.
+It’s these sorts of things, not so much the ‘stuff’ that money buys, that bring us a deeper sense of happiness, contentment, and peace of mind.
 This doesn’t mean a few little luxuries here and there can’t boost your happiness.
 They certainly can, but only to a point.